 Call the Midwife, BBC series was filmed at the dockyard, and tours are available of the film set throughout the year.

 The Medway Queen Paddle Steamer was called into war service in 1939, swapping pleasure trips for minesweeping duties during World War II.
 Then in 1940 she made seven trips backward and forward, helping to rescue 7,000 men as part of the Dunkirk evacuation, shooting down three enemy aircraft along the way.

 The Medway Queen is now berthed at Gillingham Pier.
 It is looked after by the Medway Queen Preservation Society and is open for tours on Saturdays.
-(Please note, the vessel will not be at Gillingham Pier during July 2021).

 This magnificent memorial to the sailors from Chatham who lost their lives in the two World Wars stands proudly overlooking Chatham at the top of the Great Lines Heritage Park.